sanski96yadav/casestudy/load&transformation/dwhlayer/staging/meta/README.md

 ## Notes: ##

- * No table was created in staging layer for meta data, as teher were no transformations needed
+ * No table was created in staging layer for meta data, as there were no transformations needed